Windwood Volunteer Handbook

 • Volunteers may not give an individual client a personal gift or money.
 Please do not make offers or accept invitations to take them off campus or to come back for visits on another day.
 Please maintain appropriate physical boundaries with the clients.
 Please ensure they also respect your personal space.

-• Clear
+• Date*

-• / /
+/ /

-• by (the Volunteer) in favor of Windwood Farm Home for Children, a South Carolina nonprofit corporation, their directors, officers, employees, and agents.
+We greatly appreciate your assistance and commitment to helping Windwood Farm.
+Our insurance policy requires that we have an accurate record of all volunteers.
+This is an annual form where you agree to release us of all liability while working with Windwood Farm Home for Children.
+This form is in effect for one year from the signing date.
+This Release and Waiver of Liability (the “Release”) executed on the date below, signed by the Volunteer in favor of Windwood Farm Home for Children, a South Carolina nonprofit corporation, their directors, officers, employees, and agents.
 The Volunteer desires to work as a volunteer for Windwood and engage in the activities related to being a volunteer.
-The Volunteer understands that the activities may include construction and rehabilitating residential buildings, working in the Windwood offices, working around animals, and participating in special events and fundraisers.
-The Volunteer hereby freely, voluntarily, and without duress executes this Release under the following terms
+The Volunteer understands that the activities may include construction and rehabilitating residential buildings, working in Windwood offices, working around animals, and participating in special events and fundraisers.
+By signing this form, the Volunteer hereby freely, voluntarily, and without duress executes this Release under the following terms:

-• Release and Waiver: Volunteer does hereby release and forever discharge and hold harmless Windwood Farm and its successors and assigns from any and all liability, claims, and demands of whatever kind or nature, either by law or in equity, which arise or may hereafter arise from Volunteer’s Activities with Windwood.
+Release and Waiver: Volunteer does hereby release and forever discharge and hold harmless Windwood Farm and its successors and assigns from any and all liability, claims, and demands of whatever kind or nature, either by law or in equity, which arise or may hereafter arise from Volunteer’s Activities with Windwood.
 Volunteer understand that this Release discharges Windwood from any liability or claim that the Volunteer may have against Windwood with respect to any bodily injury, personal injury, illness, death, or property damage that may result from the Volunteer’s Activities with Windwood, whether causes by the negligence of Windwood Farm or its officers, directors, employees, agents, or otherwise.
-Volunteer also understands that Windwood does not assume any responsibility for or obligation to provide financial assistance or other assistance, including but not limited to medical, health, or disability insurance in the event of injury or illness.
+Volunteer also understands that Windwood does not assume any responsibility for or for or obligation to provide financial assistance or other assistance, including but not limited to medical, health, or disability insurance in the event of injury or illness.

 Medical Treatment: Volunteer does hereby release and forever discharge Windwood from any claim whatsoever which arises or may hereafter arise on account of any first aid, treatment, or service rendered in connection with the Volunteer’s Activities with Windwood Farm.